The Felgains Falls Solution | Reducing Ambulance Callouts and Improving Outcomes

 The Solution

-NHS organisations, ICSs, Ambulance Trusts, UCR and Falls Response teams across the country are implementing the Raizer Lifting Chair to reduce ambulance callouts and hospital admissions, improve the patient and staff experience, and reduce system cost and pressure.
+NHS organisations, ICSs, Ambulance Trusts, UCR and Falls Response teams across the country are implementing HelpFall and Raizer Lifting Chairs to reduce ambulance callouts and hospital admissions, improve the patient and staff experience, and reduce system cost and pressure.

-HelpFall – The new standard in post falls decision-making
+HelpFall - The new standard in post-fall decision-making

-HelpFall is a digital post-falls decision-making tool that supports care staff to safely assess a person over 65 who has fallen, and helps them decide whether to lift or assist them from the floor using safe manual handling techniques and equipment.
+HelpFall is a digital post-fall decision-making tool that supports care staff in safely assessing a fallen person and helps them decide whether to lift them from the floor using safe manual handling techniques and equipment.

 Developed in association with South Western Ambulance Service (SWAST), HelpFall asks a few short questions so care staff can check if the person has new injuries or symptoms.
-HelpFall uses traffic lights to categorise the fall and suggest what actions care staff should take based on their answers.
+HelpFall uses a traffic light system to categorise the falls and suggest what actions care staff should take based on their answers.

 The Raizer Lifting Chair